All On 4 Dental Implants Procedure In Antalya, Turkey

 - Patients regain 80-90% of natural bite force, allowing them to eat most foods comfortably.

-- Unlike removable dentures, All-on-4 is fixed, eliminating slippage and discomfort.
+- Unlike removable dentures, Antalya All-on-four implant is fixed, eliminating slippage and discomfort.

 Preserves facial structure and aesthetics: